svkucheryavski/iasim-workshop/README.md

 ### Class 2.
 Geometric transformations

-In this class we will discuss transformation of coordinates of pixels, how to implement such geometrical operations as cropping, sampling, flipping, rotation and shearing.
+In this class we will discuss transformation of coordinates of pixels and how to implement such geometrical operations as cropping, sampling, flipping, rotation and shearing.
 First we will discuss how to do it manually, by manipulating the intensity arrays directly.
 And at the end we will learn how to do it using Python Image Library (PIL/Pillow).

 Links: [class notebook](class2.ipynb).
 Estimated time: 40 min.

 ### Class 3.
 Transformation of intensities

 The next step is to learn how to change the intensities of the pixels.
-We will discuss two approaches: pixel wise (when every pixel gets a new intensity based on its value and given mathematical transformation) and based on a neighborhood around the pixel of interest (also known as filtering or convolution).
-Again we will discuss the basics using manual operations with arrays and then do more advanced examples in PIL.
+We will discuss two approaches: pixel wise (when every pixel gets a new intensity based on its value and given mathematical transformation) and neighborhood wise (when intensity of pixel also depends on the intensities of its neighbors).
+The latter approach is also known as *filtering* or *convolution*.
+Again we will discuss the basics using manual operations with arrays and then work with more advanced examples in PIL.

 Links: [class notebook](class3.ipynb).
 Estimated time: 40 min.

 ### Class 4.
 Working with hyperspectral images

 Here we will briefly discuss how to work with hyperspectral images.
-First of all how to load the images from MATLAB and ENVI files and then make a couple of simple transformations.
+First of all how to load the images from MATLAB and ENVI files, how to visualize the images and how to make a couple of simple transformations.

 Links: [class notebook](class4.ipynb).
 Estimated time: 20 min.

+The time is estimated roughly, the real time will depend on many factors.
+Even if we do not finish all the classes you will be able to learn the rest yourself by using the provided materials and skills acquired in the first couple of classes.

 ## Guidelines for students